netgroup-polito/frog4-sdn-do/README.md

 REST interface provides several urls to authenticate, to send/get/delete a graph, to get the status of a graph.

 In order to discover which REST calls are supported you can see the API documentation at the URL {do-address:do-port}/api_docs once the domain orchestrator is installed and running (e.g., `127.0.0.1:10000/api_docs`).

+## Use cases

+Use cases examples are in the [use_cases](./use_cases) folder.
+There, for each use case you can find condifiguration scripts, NF-FG and more.